 What are the benefits of tracking call metrics?

-Tracking key call centre metrics and acting upon what you find will help you stay on track with your business objectives and ultimately, will help your business grow.
+Call tracking metrics will help you stay on track with your business objectives and ultimately, will help your business grow.
 But there are several other benefits of call tracking that you should consider.

 Map the customer journey: Customer journey mapping aims to understand intentions, motivations, and pain points.
-With call tracking, you can identify common trends in your customer journey, highlight FAQs that delay conversion, and understand what turns a ‘ring-ring’ into ‘kerching’!
+With call tracking, identify common trends in your customer journey, highlight FAQs that delay conversions, and understand what turns a ‘ring-ring’ into ‘kerching’!

 Streamline call centre data collection and analysis: If you’re looking to get started with call tracking, you need to make sure it’ll slot neatly into your existing tech stack.
 Streamlining data and ensuring it all ends up in the same place makes it easier to extract insights and make data-driven decisions on areas of improvement.